cwz920716/cs395t-phys/seven-MilestoneIStarter/README.md

+# Name

+Wenzhi Cui (WC8348)

 # SevenEves Milestone I Start Code

 A simple simulation framework using libigl and cmake.
 Based on Alec Jacobson's libigl example project.
 This project contains some boilerplate that sets up a physical simulation to run in its own thread, with rendering provided by libigl.

 ## Compile
+I have modified CMakeLists.txt but it should work the same way.

 Compile this project using the standard cmake routine: